 6. Karimunjawa Island, Central Java

-Karimunjawa Island of dreamlike encounter happened more than once during our five days in September exploring Karimunjawa, an off-the-map spot with a population of about 10,000, many of whom still make a living from fishing and cultivating seaweed.
+At Karimunjawa Island we had dreamlike encounter happened more than once during our five days in September exploring Karimunjawa, an off-the-map spot with a population of about 10,000, many of whom still make a living from fishing and cultivating seaweed.
 The beauty of coral reefs and colorful fish become the main attraction for you who love to play in the water.